-- Don’t allow too many opinions to influence you: Have you ever heard the saying, “too many cooks in the kitchen”?
-Well, that’s what happens when you ask too many people their takes on your college or career path.
-It’s information overload, and it makes it even harder to make a good, reliable decision.
+- Don’t ask for too many opinions: It can be information overload, and it makes it even harder to make a good, reliable decision.
 Instead, ask a few people who you feel closest to what their thoughts are, and take those answers into consideration.
 It’s okay to discuss with only your guidance counselor and family, not bringing in your entire network’s ideas about what you should do.

-- Focus on what you’re good at: If math is your worst subject and you absolutely despise it, then you may not want to pick a career path riddled with upper-level math classes.
-If writing is your strong point, then really focus on careers that may involve some facet of writing—maybe one that you’ll need to take a boatload of English courses to get that degree.
-But remember, once you master something, you’ve become good at it.
-Meaning, if a field interests you, don’t rule it out based on something you may not be great at right now.
+- Focus on what you’re good at: If math is your least favorite subject, then you may not want to pick a career path absolutely full of it.
+However, if a field interests you, don’t rule it out based on something you may not be good at right now.
 Practice can make perfect.

-- Satiate your curiosities: Maybe you’re fascinated by languages, or you long to know what lies beyond our solar system, or you think ants are really neat.
+- Follow your curiosities: Maybe you’re fascinated by languages, or you want to know what lies beyond our solar system, or you would like to study ants.
 Linguistic anthropology, astronomy, or entomology may be your calling.
-Follow your passions and curiosities; your decision will make itself known.
-What a sense of relief you’ll feel once that happens!
+Take something you like, and see what careers surround it.

-- Don’t focus on the money: Student debt can be a deterrent for some potential college students.
-It can be crushing once those loans need to be repaid.
-(However, know that there are other forms of financial aid you can get aside from loans that will make the tuition balance more digestible.)
-While the money you’ll be making one day should be on the table, it’s not always best to choose a career based on its salary.
-Sure, it’s nice to bring in the big bucks, but it’s equally—if not more—important to be paid for doing something you truly, from the bottom of your heart, love to do.
-Besides, it’s actually proven that paychecks do not equal job satisfaction.
-But if your paychecks aren’t paying the school loans or the rest of your bills, then there’s not much satisfaction in that, either.
+- Don’t focus on the money: While the money you’ll be making one day should be on the table, it’s not always best to choose a career based on its salary.
+Sure, it’s nice to bring in the big bucks, but it’s equally—if not more—important to be paid for doing something you enjoy doing.

-- Work it: Maybe you have a general idea, but you aren’t 100 percent positive.
+- Work it: Maybe you have a general idea what you want to do, but you aren’t 100% positive.
 Think about taking an internship (even if it’s unpaid), to get a taste of what you’d be doing should you choose to pursue the career.
-Internships have recently become the primary source of entry-level positions, so it serves two (or more) good purposes!

 - When in doubt: Do more research.
-You have the whole World Wide Web at your disposal.
-Take a list of potential career ideas, look into what’s involved, what others in the career are saying, what the growth potential is, and whatever else you’re interested in finding out.
+Get on the internet, take a list of potential career ideas, look up what’s involved, what others in the career are saying, what the growth potential is, and whatever else you’re interested in finding out.

-You need to have open internal dialogue to really dive deep into figuring it out.
+Once you've started gathering ideas, you need to have open internal dialogue to really dive deep into figuring it out.
 Whether you’re trying to choose a career path as a student, or you’re thinking of making a career change as an adult, these are some questions you can ask yourself to gain more clarity and insight into what direction may best suit you.
-Write down your answers to these questions (and keep in mind, this is a fluid list):
+Write down your answers to this sampling of questions:

 - Do I believe in myself—for real?